Settings

 I thought Netflix paid their engineers well.
 Their service is absolutely not doing well under this kind of load.

-tiffanyh a year ago
+tiffanyh 2 years ago

 Your engineer comment is unwarranted.